-Submissions for the 2014 edition are now closed.
+Submissions are now closed.
 Feel free to submit ideas for a future collection.

 Submitting an article for consideration